According to the 3-2-1 backup rule, you must adhere to the following requirements when building your backup plan:

 Unlike the backup job that typically runs on a specific schedule, the backup copy job runs continuously, in cycles.
 By default, a new backup copy cycle begins every day; however, you can specify any time interval needed.
 At the beginning of every backup copy interval, Veeam Backup & Replication checks the source backup repository: if a new restore point has been added to the primary backup chain, Veeam Backup & Replication automatically copies it to the target backup repository.
 After that, the backup copy job is put on hold until a new backup copy interval begins and a new point appears on the source backup repository.

 In this exercise, you will create a copy of the backup file that has been created in the Performing Backup exercise with the evaluation backup job.
-The backup file will be copied from the source backup repository and written to the target backup repository created onsite.
+The backup file will be copied from the source backup repository and written to the target backup repository (default backup repository).

-- The source and target backup repositories that will take part in the backup copy process should be added to the Veeam Backup & Replication console.
+- The source and target backup repositories that will take part in the backup copy process must be added to the Veeam Backup & Replication console.

 To create a copy of the backup file:

-- On the Home tab, click the Backup Copy button.
+- On the Home tab, click the Backup Copy button and select Microsoft Hyper-V backup to launch the New Backup Copy Job wizard.

 - In the Copy every field, specify a synchronization time interval, or the length for the backup copy cycle.